Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Abstract

 \section{Abstract}

 Time series forecasting (TSF) is critical in domains like energy, finance, healthcare, and logistics, requiring models that generalize across diverse datasets.
 Large pre-trained models such as Chronos and Time-MoE show strong zero-shot (ZS) performance but suffer from high computational costs.
-In this work, We introduce Super-Linear, a lightweight and scalable mixture-of-experts (MoE) model for general forecasting.
-It replaces deep architectures with simple frequency-specialized linear experts, trained on resampled data across multiple frequency regimes.
+In this work, we introduce Super-Linear, a lightweight and scalable mixture-of-experts (MoE) model for general forecasting.
+It replaces deep architectures with simple frequency-specialized linear experts.
 A lightweight spectral gating mechanism dynamically selects relevant experts, enabling efficient, accurate forecasting.
-Despite its simplicity, Super-Linear matches state-of-the-art performance while offering superior efficiency, robustness to various sampling rates, and enhanced interpretability.
-The implementation of Super-Linear is available at \href{https://github.com/azencot-group/SuperLinear}{https://github.com/azencot-group/SuperLinear}
+Crucially, resampling during training exposes the model to diverse frequency regimes, while a flexible input adaptation strategy allows it to handle varying inference lengths.
+Despite its simplicity, Super-Linear demonstrates strong performance across benchmarks, while substantially improving efficiency, robustness to sampling rates, and interpretability.
+The implementation of Super-Linear is publicly available at: \href{https://github.com/azencot-group/SuperLinear}{https://github.com/azencot-group/SuperLinear}